 Adolescence is often associated with an increase in risky behaviors.
 Adolescents use drugs, binge drink, are often reckless or rebellious and have unprotected intercourse (Barch et al., 2017).
 However, a meta-analysis of recent experimental research suggests that risk-taking steadily declines from child to adulthood (Defoe, Dubas, Figner, & van Aken, 2015; Defoe, Semon Dubas, & Romer, 2019).
 How does this decrease in the lab match the increase in adolescent risk-taking in real life?
 Recently, it has been suggested that this discrepancy could be attributed to the mismatch between experimental paradigms and the ecology of adolescent risk taking.
 It is argued that the typical experimental paradigms do not match the uncertainty that adolescents face in real life (Rosenbaum & Hartley, 2019; Rosenbaum, Venkatraman, Steinberg, & Chein, 2018; Tymula et al., 2012; van den Bos & Hertwig, 2017).

 As a consequence of their uncertainties, adolescents likely only a vague idea about the quality and probability of all possible consequences of their actions.
 There is no one-size-fits-all solution that would accurately list all information about the individual consequences of reckless and risky behaviors, like speeding or using drugs.
 However when studying the development of risk-taking experimentally, such information is often provided by explicitly stating the exact probabilities of gains or losses for every decision (Chung, Christopoulos, King-Casas, Ball, & Chiu, 2015; Ciranka & van den Bos, 2019; Haddad, Harrison, Norman, & Lau, 2014; Reiter, Suzuki, O’Doherty, Li, & Eppinger, 2019; Smith, Chein, & Steinberg, 2014).
 Experimental tasks, like the Balloon Analogue Risk Task (BART), that involve decisions under uncertainty seem to better capture real world trends in risk behavior (Defoe, Dubas, Figner, & Aken, 2014; Lejuez et al., 2003; Rosenbaum & Hartley, 2019).
 Developmental research using such paradigms suggests that when adolescents make decisions under uncertainty, they are more optimistic about the consequences of their choice (Tymula et al., 2012), and search for less information before making consequential decisions (van den Bos & Hertwig, 2017).
 Arguably, their positive attitude towards uncertainty might lead adolescents to a have a higher propensity to take risks.
 However, this propensity is likely not domain general but tightly connected to social contexts (Blakemore & Mills, 2014; Blakemore & Robbins, 2012).
 Evidence suggests that social factors are among the most prominent to motivate adolescents to take a leap into the unknown (Albert & Steinberg, 2011; Blakemore & Robbins, 2012; Crone & Dahl, 2012; Telzer, van Hoorn, Rogers, & Do, 2018).
 However, the adolescent social context is complex and the mechanisms behind social influence are not well understood.
 Where some researchers have focused on developmental differences in the arousal associated with being observed (Smith et al., 2014), or developmental differences in the social motivation to belong to a peer group (Crone & Dahl, 2012), here we focus on how individuals use social information to reduce uncertainty.
 Research on social information use, such getting advice or observing others’ behavior, squares remarkably well with that of decisions under uncertainty.
-It is for example well established that when adults are This assumption is supported by research which identifies imore uncertain, they are more likely to rely on social information (Bahrami et al., 2010; Ciranka & van den Bos, 2020; FeldmanHall & Shenhav, 2019; Toelch & Dolan, 2015).
+It is for example well established that when adults are more uncertain, they are more likely to rely on social information (Bahrami et al., 2010; Ciranka & van den Bos, 2020; FeldmanHall & Shenhav, 2019; Toelch & Dolan, 2015).
 Even studies with infants have long shown that when they are uncertain of how to behave, they seek more eye contact with their caregivers (Walden & Ogan, 1988; Zarbatany & Lamb, 1985).
 However, how adolescents leverage social information when faced with uncertainty is currently not understood.